 17 Saul said to his servants, “Provide me now a man who can play well, and bring him to me.”

-18 Then one of the young men answered and said, “I have seen a son of Jesse the Bethlehemite who is skilled in playing, a mighty man of valor, a man of war, prudent in speech, and a handsome person; and the Lord is with him.”
+18 Then one of the young men answered and said, “I have seen a son of Jesse the Bethlehemite who is skilled in playing, a mighty man of valor, a man of war, prudent in speech, and handsome; and the Lord is with him.”

 19 Therefore Saul sent messengers to Jesse and said, “Send me David your son, who is with the sheep.”